Madhura-b/Job-Scheduling/README.md

 .
 Other oupt includes completion date of each building and completion date of city.

-All output should go to a file named “output_file.txt”.
+All output goes to a file named “output_file.txt”.

 Makefile: The makefile is designed such that ‘make’ command compiles the source code and produces executable file.